Honorary, Service, and Professional Organizations

 Phi Chi Theta

-Phi Chi Theta is a co-ed business fraternity with a focus on business innovation: social enterprise, technology, and entrepreneurship.
-Reinstated in 2014, we are a growing team of brothers and sisters who are dedicated to the mission of fostering leaders who chart their own career paths.
-Through business innovation and our entrepreneurial spirit, we strive to pioneer a more progressive and tech-savvy society.
-If you are interested, visit our website for more information.
+Phi Chi Theta is a co-ed socially responsible business and technology fraternity that focuses on the integration of corporate social responsibility, the digitization of business, and the entrepreneurship and innovation of business.
+Chartered in 2014, we are a growing team of brothers who are dedicated to the mission of creating technological and social leaders in the private sector who strive to progress society forward.
+Visit our website for more information.

 Questrom Student Government